 A credit card might be a better choice if:

-Ready to pay your way?
+Debit cards are multifunctional money tools that offer convenience without the hassle of cash and checks or the interest charges of credit cards.
 With a Citizens checking account, you can get a debit card with fast and secure purchasing capabilities and mobile banking features that include the ability to change your PIN or freeze a card's activity.
-Find out more about Citizens debit cards online or visit a branch.
+Find out more about Citizens debit cards.

 © Citizens Financial Group, Inc. All rights reserved.
-Citizens is a brand name of Citizens Bank, N.A.
+Citizens Bank, N.A.
 Member FDIC

 Disclaimer: The information contained herein is for informational purposes only as a service to the public and is not legal advice or a substitute for legal counsel.
 You should do your own research and/or contact your own legal or tax advisor for assistance with questions you may have on the information contained herein.